ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 capsules for flow control purposes and MUST generate and send appropriate flow control signals for their limits (see {{flow-control-intermediaries}}).

-The initial value for this limit MAY be communicated by sending a non-zero value for SETTINGS_WT_INITIAL_MAX_DATA.
+The initial value for this limit MAY be communicated using SETTINGS_WT_INITIAL_MAX_DATA.

 ### WT_DATA_BLOCKED Capsule {#WT_DATA_BLOCKED}